 For detailed information on licensing procedures, variations and licensing forms visit the fishing vessel licensing page.

-The statistics section manages DARD fisheries data to meet UK, EU and international reporting obligations and to support the development of policy.
+The statistics section manages DAERA fisheries data to meet UK, EU and international reporting obligations and to support the development of policy.
 We deal with the following:

 - management, recording and provision of data on fishing activities, and responding to ad hoc requests for information